Your Guide to Addiction Medicine Fellowships

 Finding the Right Fellowship

-Addiction medicine fellowships are distributed across the country, offering diverse training and career paths.
-The ACAAM virtual fellowship opportunities map is a useful resource for exploring programs participating in the NRMP Match this year.
-A comprehensive list of all addiction medicine fellowship training programs, including those not in the Match, can be found at ACGME.
+Addiction medicine fellowships are offered across the country, representing a wide range of training environments and career pathways.
+A comprehensive list of all accredited addiction medicine fellowship programs, including those not participating in the Match, is available through ACGME.

 Key Facts About Addiction Medicine Fellowships